Also called the CCMI, as its name suggests, the Individual House Construction Contract offers you protection when building your house.

 Do not forget that in the event of a dispute, only written documents and tangible proof are authentic.
 A well-written contract provides both parties with assurance and an obligation to complete the project under the best possible conditions.
 So even if it takes time, don't neglect the CCMI!

-This article was written with MB Cautions and our entire team would like to thank them for their involvement.
+This article was written with MB Cautions that our entire team would like to thank for their involvement.

 For further information